junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Tahlequah, OK.
 Sammy is three years old.
 We celebrated with an ice-cream cake.
-He was still weraing most of it when he fell asleep.
+He was still wearing most of it when he fell asleep.
 Dean's sleeping too, the two of them in the bed.
 The room only has one bed.
 I'll sleep on the floor, if I sleep at all.
 Some nights it's enough to watch them sleep, and know that if they start to have a nightmare I'll be right there to stop it.

 Every year when it's Sammy's birthday, John writes down where they are and what they did to celebrate, even just little thing, ice cream.
 But Dean doesn't get the same things on his birthday.
 He gets shooting lessons.